Finding a stand-in for cashews (the kidney-shaped edible seeds of the cashew tree, Anacardium occidentale) isn't as hard as it seems.

 7 - Sunflower Seeds

-Last, but definitely not least, are sunflower seeds.
-They’re small but mighty, packing a big flavor punch.
+They're small but mighty, packing a big flavor punch (nutty and slightly bitter).

 We found that they held their own in recipes calling for cashews.
 One-for-one worked perfectly for us.

-And for more ideas on substituting sunflower seeds in recipes, check out this helpful guide.
+And for more ideas on substituting sunflower seeds in recipes, check out this helpful guide on sunflower oil swaps for cooking.

 Frequently Asked Questions